smidm/simba/docs/Scenario2.md

 In [Part 1](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-1-clean-up-your-project-or-create-a-new-project) above, we created a project that contains your experimental data.
 To continue working with this project, we **must** load it.
 To load the project and process your experimental data, follow the instructions for **Step 1 to 5** in either the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md) or [Part I of the generic tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-1-generate-project-config]).

-In this current Scenario 2, you can **ignore Steps 6-7 of the tutorials**, which deals with annotating data and creating classifiers.
+In this current Scenario 2, you can **ignore Steps 6-7 of the tutorials mentioned above**, which deals with annotating data and creating classifiers.

 However, **Step 1-5** of the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md), which we need to complete,  performs [outlier correction in the tracking](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_settings.pdf) and [extracts features](https://github.com/sgoldenlab/simba/blob/master/misc/Feature_description.csv), which we will need to do before analyzing our experimental data.